 Folium does not need every vendor to lose.
 Folium wins when the customer needs the whole system to work.

 The best AI future will use many strong companies.
-Folium's advantage is that we can line those pieces up, reject the wrong ones, build the missing layer, and leave the customer with proof instead of confusion.
+Folium's advantage is that we can line those pieces up, reject the wrong ones, build the missing layer, and leave the customer with records instead of confusion.

 Competitor lane

-Foundation model labs
+Foundation model providers

 What they own